SuhasBharadwajK/india-banking/README.md

 ### Kotak Mahindra Bank
 - **Transfers**: IMPS, NEFT, RTGS, A2A (Single API with and without portal authorization).
 - **Encryption**: AES, RSA.

+## Usage
+[TEMP]
+### Entities
+- Client Side:
+	- Banking Backend Connector
+	- India Banking Settings - Connector maps
+- Server Side:
+	- Bank-specific connectors
+	- Bank API endpoint for each action

+- Action list
+	 - get_otp

+[/TEMP]

+The India Banking application has two modules: server-side and client-side.
+The source code in this repository contains the client-side module.
+This might be confusing at the first glance but the client-server nomenclature is to distinguish the systems involved for API communincation with the banks.

+### Server

+### Client

 ## Future Plans